Alwin23/IBM-Project-19053-1659692532/Project_Planning_Phase/Milestones_&&_Activity/Readme.md

 >Chatbot development is a complex process.
 But if planned correctly, it can become a piece of cake.
 When starting chatbot development, the main thing is to break this process into clear steps and go by them one by one.
 So, here we tried to make your life easier and created step-by-step instructions for chatbot development.

--> Understand if the chatbot is the right fit for your company

 -> Define the chatbot goal or goals